realworldocaml/book/en/compiler-output-formats.md

 requiring any explicit type annotations.
 The algorithm can deduce multiple types for an expression, and has the notion of a *principal type* that is the most general choice from the possible inferences.
-Manual type annotations can always specialize the type explicitly, but the automatic inference selects the most general type unless told otherwise.
+Manual type annotations can specialize the type explicitly, but the automatic inference selects the most general type unless told otherwise.

 OCaml does has some language extensions which strain the limits of principal type inference, but by and large most programs you write will never *require*